-Megan Jewell is Director of the Writing Resource Center, English Faculty, and Core Teaching and Research Faculty Member in the Women’s and Gender Studies Program.
+Megan Jewell is English Faculty, and a Core Teaching and Research Faculty Member in the Women’s and Gender Studies Program.
 She has her PhD in Nineteenth-Century American Literature and Twentieth-Century American Poetics from Duquesne University.

 Re-Defining Roles: The Professional, Faculty, and Graduate Consultant’s Guide to Writing Centers.
 Eds.
 Megan Jewell and Joseph Cheatle.
 Logan UT; Utah State University Press.
-Print.
-(Forthcoming 2020).
+Print. ( 2020).

 - “Toward a Professional Consultant’s Handbook: Researching Support and Training Methods.”
 With Joseph Cheatle.
 WLN: A Journal of Writing Center Scholarship.
 41.3-4: 10-17.
 2016.

 - “Becoming Articulate: Kathleen Fraser and The New American Poetry.”
 Ed.
 John Woznicki.
 The New American Poetry: 50 Years Later.
 Lehigh: Lehigh University Press, 2013.

 - “Taking on the Official Voice: Charles Bernstein’s Poetic Sophistry and Post-Process Writing Pedagogy.”
 The Salt Companion to Charles Bernstein.
 Ed.
 William Allegrezza.
 Salt Publishing, 2012.